saurabhnegi2306/capstone_project1/README.md

 ---

-# 🏗 Build Backend Image
+# 🏗 Build Backend Image ( From Control Plane Node )

 Navigate to the backend source directory.